Utah basketball: Trusting one another was a struggle for Utes on the road

 After struggling with foul trouble on a pair of charges against David Collette in the first half, Reid Travis (26 points) found one-on-one matches that he exploited with ease in the second half.
 Utah's active double-teams in the post lost some steam, particularly as Marcus Allen and Dorien Pickens forced defenders to take them seriously by attacking in the second half.

 Utah could have used the same threat from its own guards, but didn't get it.
-Lorenzo Bonam scored seven, Sedrick Barefield scored seven, Parker Van Dyke scored six and Devon Daniels and JoJo Zamora had a basket each.
-While Barefield had five assists and Daniels had four, others struggled to get involved in the offense at all.
+Lorenzo Bonam scored 7, Sedrick Barefield scored 7, Parker Van Dyke scored 6, and Devon Daniels and JoJo Zamora had a basket each.
+While Barefield had five assists and Daniels had four, others struggled to get involved in offense at all.

 For the week, Utah shot under 50 percent inside the arc in two games for the first time all season.
-For a team that typically shoots 58 percent on 2-point shots, it was a stunning reversal.
+For a team that typically shoots 58 percent on 2-point shots, it was a stunning reversal and out of character.

 That word "trust" came up again as Tyler Rawson thought about what went wrong.